Skip to content

 Irish Oatmeal in an Instant Pot

-Irish oatmeal is made from oats that are specifically grown in Ireland and has a unique texture that is slightly thicker than traditional rolled oats.
+Irish oatmeal is made from oats that are grown in Ireland.
+It has a unique texture that is chewier than traditional rolled oats.
 It is made from steel-cut oats, meaning the oats are cut along their length rather than being rolled flat like regular oats.
 This allows the oats to keep their shape and texture, providing a heartier, chewier texture and nuttier flavor.
 It is especially nutritious because the oats are unprocessed and still contain their natural oils and fiber.
 Irish oatmeal is known for its nutty flavor, as well as its nutritional content.
-It has a low glycemic index and is high in fiber, iron, magnesium, protein and other essential vitamins and minerals.
+It is naturally gluten-free, has a low glycemic index and is high in fiber, iron, magnesium, protein and other essential vitamins and minerals.
 This makes it a great choice for breakfast or for adding to recipes for a healthy boost of energy.
 It’s also a great choice for those looking to lower their cholesterol levels and control blood sugar levels.

 Irish oatmeal makes a perfect breakfast staple, and it’s easy to store in the pantry, so we always have some on hand.
 The only problem is that it takes a long time to cook.
 But we have found a great solution to this.
 We make a batch once a week in the Instant Pot as part of our Meal Prep.
 Then we have oatmeal the rest of the week that is already cooked and just needs to be reheated.